AreParameswarudu/Netflix-deployment-on-EKS-with-monitoring/README.md

 <img width="900" height="328" alt="Screenshot 2025-08-12 014242" src="https://github.com/user-attachments/assets/acd886c1-d04a-46ed-b99b-cc5248c2bc53" />

-## Situation:
+## 💻 Situation:
-  A Netflix prototype application to be hosted.
+  A **Netflix prototype** application to be hosted.
-  Use of k8s pods for hosting and making it haighly available, resilient to increased load.
+  Use of **k8s** pods for hosting and making it haighly available, resilient to increased load.
-  Needs to have a monitoring tools to be setup for monitoring the k8s cluster.
+  Needs to have a monitoring tools to be setup for **monitoring the k8s cluster**.
   Deployment sholud have no manual interventions.
-  needs to have Contineous file scans and quality checks and docker images scan.
+  needs to have **Contineous file scans and quality checks and docker images scan**.

-## Task:
+## 🕵️‍♂️ Task:
   Application deployment, npm dependencies, quality checks.
   Docker image creations, webhooks, CI and CD pipeline.
   k8s cluster for hosting the application with deployment and services objects.